RedneckHutch/SIEM-Logging/README.md

 https://learn.microsoft.com/en-us/windows/win32/wec/windows-event-collector

 ## Window-Event-Logging
 Window event logging can get over looked very easly.
+It also can seem like a daughting task for some.
 Instead of recreating the wheel.
 I would highly recommend reviewing [The Windows Logging Cheat Sheet](https://www.malwarearchaeology.com/cheat-sheets) by [MalwareArchaeology](https://www.malwarearchaeology.com).<br />

 List out the System audit policy<br />
 Command: AuditPol /get /category:* <br /><br />
 To set an item:<br />